tedsluis/dump1090-kubernetes/README.md

 [![kubectl describe pods](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/describe_pods1.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/describe_pods1.png)
 The pod is running!

-### Create service with external IP address for dump1090
+### Create a service with external IP address for dump1090

+Kubernetes provides service discovery and deals with routing by assigning a stable IP address and DNS name.
+It provides round-robin load balancing of network connections to the pods matching the selector (even as failures cause the pods move to another Kubernetes node).
+A service is exposed inside a cluster, but a service can also be exposed outside a cluster. http://kubernetes.io/docs/user-guide/services

 This services creates a load balancer for the dump1090 web server(s).
 It also provides a external IP address.

 Check to running services: